JoshSinyor/JoshSinyor.github.io/_posts/2021-08-12-mapping-keyboards-to-osx-part-one.md

 ![Windows TKL Keyboard Event Viewer](/images/2021-08-12/wikipedia_kb_windows_uk_english_highlighted_event_viewer.svg)

-This process can be repeated on the Apple keyboard to establish the names of the keys the mismatched keys *should* correspond to.
+This process can be repeated on the Apple keyboard to establish the names of the keys that the mismatched keys *should* correspond to.

 ---